mbartsch/eks-plugin/README.md

 ## Todo
 - [X] Move it to use 'trees' instead of a single command
-- [ ] error handling
+- [X] error handling
-- [ ] auto configure $HOME/.kube/config
+- [X] auto configure $HOME/.kube/config-aws
-- [ ] Write the plugin in python to be more portable
+- [X] Write the plugin in python to be more portable
-    - [ ] boto3 issue is blocking this problem.